connext/documentation/docs/concepts/what-is-connext.md

 ### Modularity

-Connext utilizes a modular hub-and-spoke architecture, which derives its security from Ethereum L1 and *plugs into* the battle-tested **canonical** messaging bridges that underpin the security of of each Ethereum-connected domain.
+Connext utilizes a modular hub-and-spoke architecture, which derives its security from Ethereum L1 and *plugs into* the battle-tested **canonical** messaging bridges that underpin the security of each Ethereum-connected domain.

 Messages in Connext are added to a merkle root generated on each spoke domain, which are then optimistically aggregated into a singular root on Ethereum L1.
 In the event that fraud occurs, the system falls back to using the canonical messaging bridge for each chain ecosystem.
 In other words, a message passed between Polygon and Optimism is secured by a proof that is posted to Ethereum and verified by the Polygon PoS bridge and Optimism rollup bridge.
 Similarly, a message passed within the Cosmos ecosystem is verified by IBC.